by Jeffrey Dach MD

 Finding a Watch in the Sand While Walking on the Beach

 While walking on a sandy beach, one might look down and find a watch buried in the sand.
 Upon picking up and examining the watch, one would conclude that the complicated design of the watch required an “Intelligent Designer”, a watchmaker, a man who makes watches.
-Living cells and living organisms are much more complex that a watch in the sand, and therefore living cells must have a “Intelligent Designer”.
+Living cells and living organisms are much more complex than a watch in the sand, and therefore living cells must have a “Intelligent Designer”.
 This “Designer” is an Intelligent Agent, the Creator.
 Left image old watch mechanism courtesy of Dreamspage.

 The Mechanical Age Gives Way to the Information Age